-- In order to keep a powered industrial truck stable and avoid tip overs, operators must make it a point to understand how to operate the truck in a manner that keeps the center of gravity inside the stability triangle. - When traveling, the momentum created by turning and the forces created by raising the load will move the center of gravity toward the outer edges of the stability triangle. - This is why operators should travel with the load low to the ground and keep their speed slow and controlled to maximize stability. - In addition, the forces created by raising a load will move the center of gravity closer to the leading edge of the stability triangle.
-This is why operators must always come to a complete stop before raising a load. - Of course you should never turn with a raised load. - Turning at a high rate of speed or moving with a raised load can cause the center of gravity to move beyond the base of support, making the lift truck unstable and more likely to tip over. - Inclined surfaces are also particularly dangerous.
-When traveling on a slope or incline always travel straight up or down, do not travel at an angle and avoid turning. - Also, when the truck is loaded, keep the load uphill.
+- In addition, the forces created by raising a load will move the center of gravity closer to the leading edge of the stability triangle.
+This is why operators must always come to a complete stop before raising a load. - And of course, you should never turn at a high rate of speed or with a raised load.
+Turning at a high rate of speed or moving with a raised load can cause the center of gravity to move beyond the base of support, making the lift truck unstable and more likely to tip over. - Inclined surfaces are also particularly dangerous and great caution must be taken to avoid turning over. - When traveling on a slope or incline always travel straight up or down, do not travel at an angle and avoid turning until the truck is completely off the incline. - Also, when the truck is loaded, keep the load facing uphill.
 This means you should back down a ramp when carrying a load.